kpavankumaar/online_uk_class/README.md

 15. "git add readme.md" --> would return green colored readme.md text, suggesting that git has read the changes.
 16. git commit -m "modified the readme file for first time commit "
 17. git push
+18. Windows for the first time -> authentication is needed